 Sales tax: Sales taxes are taxes state and local governments levy on the consumer for goods and services.
 Retailers collect sales taxes and remit them to the government.

-We offer many services to help small businesses get started and thrive.
+We offer our many formation services to help small businesses get started and thrive.
 When it comes to finances, our ZenBusiness Money app can help you keep track of your business finances in one place, making things much easier at tax time.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.